JuliaTank/PetCare/README.md

 Should have:
 1. As an owner I want my contact data to be vivible only to logged users.
 DONE
 2. As a user I want to be able to search the offer using its Localization or Title.
 DONE
-3. As a user I want to filter offers by types/species.
-NOT DONE
+3. As a user I want to filter offers by types/species.DONE
 4. As a owner I want to edit the offer.
 NOT DONE
 5. As a oowner I want to see all my offers in one place.
 DONE